BishopFox/iSpy/README.md

 Current Release
 ----------------
-The current release is a **developer preview**; code is subject to change, and may be unstable.
+The current release is a **developer preview**; code is subject to change, and *will be* unstable.
+However, we appreciate code contributions, feature requests, and bug reports.
+We currently do not have binary releases, stay tuned!

 To build
 --------
+You will need an OSX machine with Xcode 5.

 	git clone https://github.com/BishopFox/iSpy --recursive
 	make
 	make package